-Finding time to exercise can be challenging enough, let along figuring out what you’re supposed to do after your workouts.
+Finding time to exercise can be challenging enough, let alone figuring out what you’re supposed to do after your workouts.
 Follow these post-workout rules to make the most of your training.

 No matter what type of exercise you do or your current health situation, following a few key post-workout rules will help you get the most from all your effort in the gym.
 What you do after your workouts doesn’t need to be complicated.
 In fact, just paying attention to a few key things can make a huge difference in your performance, strength gains, and muscle recovery.